The Ultimate Guide to Finding the Right Alaska Cruise

 The last night of this land tour is spent in Anchorage, and if you luck out with a hotel room on a high floor, keep your eyes out at dusk (which will be late): Denali is so big that, on clear days, you can see it looming on the horizon, more than 130 miles away.
 That’s one more piece of Alaskan memorabilia happily etched in my memories.

-Choose your cruise: Denali is a four day add-on to Silversea’s voyages between Seward and Vancouver.
+Choose your cruise: Denali is a four-day add-on to Silversea’s voyages between Seward and Vancouver.

-Remotest Alaska: Venturing beyond to the Russian Far East
+Remotest Alaska: Venturing beyond to the Aleutians

 Silver Wind is designed for just such a journey.
 The ship, refurbished in 2021, has been strengthened with an ice-class hull for explorations of the polar regions, and with sea and land tours led by the ship’s Expeditions Team aboard a fleet of sturdy Zodiac boats.